Location - Hinchinbrook Island National Park, Queensland, Australia

-On one stormy morning in 1942, a USAAF B-24 Liberator (#41-23825), known as "Texas Terror", slammed into Mt Straloch exploding on impact and killing all 12 people on board.
+On one stormy morning in 1942, a USAAF B-24 Liberator (#41-23825), known as "Texas Terror", slammed into Mt Straloch exploding on impact and killing all twelve people on board.
 The heavy storms around Ingham and Cardwell hid the big peaks of Hinchinbrook Island which the crew were not expecting while flying over the sea.

 Fresh from the factory and heading for the battlefields of Papua New Guinea and the Solomon Islands, the B-24 was being flown from Amberley, stopping in Garbutt.
 Townsville, to the bomber base at Iron Range in Far North Queensland.
 The B24 had been carrying a payroll for US troops in New Guinea.

 Crashed on 18 December 1942, it wasn't until late in 1943 that Aborigines scratching for tin in the island's streams reported to authorities that they had found burnt currency.
 A search party found the plane on January 7, 1944.
 The payroll was never found.
-Shortly after the wreckage was discovered, Australian Federal Police retrieved more than $100,000 US from 2 men in a nearby town.
+Shortly after the wreckage was discovered, Australian Federal Police retrieved more than USD 100,000 from two men in a nearby town.

 Much of the mountain area is covered with fragile heath vegetation.
 To protect the unspoiled nature of the mountains and in the interest of safety, hiking in these areas is restricted.
 Any group wishing to walk into the mountains will need to apply in writing to Queensland Parks and Wildlife Service (QPWS).
 It's not just for human safety (i.e., because numbers are controlled/monitored), but largely to protect the fragile, heath vegetation that covers most of the area.
 It is important to note that those just doing a day trip also need a mountain permit.
 Any group wishing to hike in the mountains will need to apply – in writing – to Queensland Parks and Wildlife Service (QPWS) at least a few weeks in advance.
 This is all the more reason to remember to be low impact and embrace the "Leave No Trace" and "Pack it In, Pack it Out" philosophies.